jdtw/brainfuck/README.md

 ## Quirks

-When EOF is read, the cell at the pointer is set to 0 (as opposed to the other popular options of -1 or "no change".
+When EOF is read, the cell at the pointer is set to 0 (as opposed to the other popular options of -1 or "no change".)

 ## API

 ### bf-eval

+    TODO

 ### bf-repl

+    TODO

 ### bf-body

+    TODO

 ### bf-compile

+    TODO

 [wiki]: http://en.wikipedia.org/wiki/Brainfuck
 [nice]: http://www.muppetlabs.com/~breadbox/bf/standards.html